lettenj61/vuescale/PROPOSALS.md

 ))
 ```

-Here type `Callback` in `methods` object is merely type alias for `js.ThisFunction0[TodoListView, Unit]`.
+Here type `Callback` in `methods` object is merely type alias for `js.ThisFunction0[TodoList, Unit]`.
 It is required because we have to tell Scala.js compiler to bind `this` context of our component option correctly. `Callback` is internal abstract type member of `Handler[V]`.

-If you need access to Vue instance, declare the **ideal** type for your Component by extending `Vue`.
+If you need access to Vue instance, declare the **ideal** type for your Component and mix it with `Vue` by inheritance or trait mixins.

 ```scala
 @js.native